sheygs/ethereum-tracker/README.md

 - Run `docker-compose up -d`.
 - Run the `/login` endpoint on postman to get the `JWT_TOKEN`
-- Replace the `JWT_TOKEN` with the actual token for test purpose.
+- Replace the `JWT_TOKEN` with the actual token on the `.env` file.
 This is to be able to authenticate to the socket endpoint on the server from the client on the `public` folder.
-- do something here again
+- stop the `api` service and run again
+  - `docker-compose down api`
+  - `docker-compose up`
-- Open browser and visit `http://localhost:3001`
+- Open the browser (and/or refresh) and visit `http://localhost:3001` and you have just successfully authenticated to the socket endpoint 🎉

 #### Test